Get answers to all your questions about bedside cribs.

 You can generally use the bedside crib until your baby becomes more mobile, such as when they can roll over or sit up on their own.
 As a rule of thumb, the Sebra Bedside Crib can be used until around six months of age.

 In most cases, the mattress must be purchased separately along with your bedside crib.
 Make sure you choose a mattress that fits the crib perfectly to avoid any gaps forming between the mattress and sides of the crib.
-The mattress should also be firm enough to allow your baby to breathe if they turn over and lie face down on it.
-The mattress is not included when you buy the Sebra Bedside Crib.

 It depends on your needs.
 A bedside crib provides greater closeness and makes passing your baby a dummy or breastfeeding easier, especially in the early months.
 A freestanding cradle can be placed anywhere in the room, but requires you to get up at night.
 Many new parents prefer the bedside crib during the early infant period.